src-d/blog/content/post/deduplicating_pga_with_apollo.md

 Now it's time to tell how we tried to deduplicate files in the latest revision of the repositories in PGA using our research project for code deduplication, [src-d/apollo](https://github.com/src-d/apollo).
 Before diving deep, let's quickly see why we created it.
-To the best of our knowledge, the only efforts to detect code clones at massive scale have been made by Lopes et. al., the authors of of [DéjàVu project](http://mondego.ics.uci.edu/projects/dejavu/), who leveraged a huge corpus of over 428 million files in 4 languages to map code clones on GitHub.
+To the best of our knowledge, the only efforts to detect code clones at massive scale have been made by Lopes et. al., who  leveraged a huge corpus of over 428 million files in 4 languages to map code clones on GitHub ([DéjàVu project](http://mondego.ics.uci.edu/projects/dejavu/)).
 They relied on syntactic features, i.e. identifiers (`my_list`, `your_list`, ...) and literals (`if`, `for`, ...),
 to compute the similarity between a pair of files.
 PGA has fewer files in the latest (HEAD) revision
 - 54 million, and we did not want to give our readers a *DéjàVu* by repeating the same analysis.
-So we aimed at something  different: not only copy-paste between files, but also the involuntary rewrites of the same abstractions.
+So we aimed at something  different: not only copy-paste between files, but also involuntary rewrites of the same abstractions.
 Thus we extracted and used semantic features from [Unified Abstract Syntax Trees](https://docs.sourced.tech/babelfish/uast/uast-specification).

 [Take me directly to the cool pics, screw the math.](#embedded-dependencies)